Educational Blog about Anesthesia, Intensive care and Pain management

 4. Sophistication:

-Newer ventilators can function in many of the above modes, and also have weaning modes such as SIMV, PS, and CPAP.
+Newer ventilators can function in many of the above-mentioned modes and have also weaning modes such as SIMV, PS, and CPAP.

 5. Function: